absheerakk/CohortIQ/README.md

 Cohort IQ is a Retrieval-Augmented Generation (RAG) web application that allows AI Engineering interns to ask questions and retrieve accurate, cited answers from their daily course markdown files.
 It indexes course materials to provide grounded, factual responses with source citations, ensuring zero hallucination.

-## Status
-🚧 In progress — Capstone Day 3 of 4.
-Interface complete and usable, not yet deployed or polished.

 ## Interface Screenshots